 Role plays would usually be face-to-face with actors, but may also be remote with actors or recorded with actors.
 You will usually be sent relevant material to read before the role play.
+Make sure you read this information carefully before the selection day to prepare.
 Role plays are used most commonly for exercises involving first time entrants to the judiciary.

 Strategic leadership questions